I suppose it is time we add a nightly 32bpp archive.

 Wouldn't it make sense to make the 32bpp and 32bpp extra zoom with same graphics, just more details on openttd trunk level?

-#5 Updated by athanasios almost 10 years ago
+#5 Updated by athanasios about 10 years ago

 I didn't have in mind a separate project.
 (Just to keep in a separate zip or tar the pngs available.)
 The 32bpp pngs will not be yet another replacement set for the original grfs.
 No grfs here.
 Just pngs.
 Pngs just display in place of the pcxs when you run the game in 32bpp and do nothing more.
 So no extra code is needed (except the x and y offsets set in the png file itself), and no compilation like a grf.
 I now see that mentioning about OpenGFX32 or ogfx32 will cause some confusion to outsiders.
 Maybe we can use something like 'OpenGFX_32bpp sprites' or 'OpenGFX_pngs' or simply '32bpp_pngs'.

 I do not expect so many to join so we can have a png for all OpenGFX sprites in the near future, still you are right foobar-artists will have an incentive to contribute (take into consideration that some draw in 32bpp and then reduce).
 Leaving the png's around, as we currently do, doesn't help anyone (neither players nor artists, and even worse the developers.
 We nagged a lot for 32bpp support and unlike other features/patches they added it.
 But we didn't do much to utilize this feature. - Then 'we' come again and complain because developers don't add this or that feature...)